clef/frontend-styleguide/README.md

 # Clef's Front-end Styleguide

-When contributing _new_ CSS here are some conventions to consider to better write CSS as a team.
+Here are some CSS and HTML best practices to use and consult when writing new CSS at Clef.

 ## Semantics